Summary

 - If a government vehicle is involved, a claim must be presented to the appropriate government agency by July 1, 2023.

 Adhering to these statutes is vital.
 Delays can lead to dismissal, leaving victims without legal recourse.
-Consulting with Farahi Law Firm, an experienced personal injury attorney, ensures timely and proper handling of your case.
+Consulting with Farahi Law Firm, an experienced personal injury attorney, ensures the timely and proper handling of your case.

 Is There a Deadline to File a Car Insurance Claim?

-Filing an insurance claim and filing a personal injury lawsuit are two different processes, each with its time limits.
+Filing an insurance claim and filing a personal injury lawsuit are two different processes, each with its own time limits.

 - Car insurance companies set deadlines for reporting accident claims.
 Many require claims to be filed within 30 to 90 days after the accident.